phuctm97/img/README.md

 ## How should you use it?

-There is a limit to Vercel's free plan, so feel free to test the API on my website, but please don't use it directly on yours.
+There is a limit to Vercel's free plan, so feel free to test the API on my website but please don't use it directly on yours.
 Instead:

 - [Fork the repository](https://github.com/phuctm97/img/fork).